|The Next PGNET Program starts March 30, 2020|

-As a post-graduate course, it is assumed that the student has a good foundational understanding of anatomy, physiology and EKG interpretation.
+As a post graduate course, it is assumed that the student has a good foundational understanding of anatomy, physiology and basic EKG interpretation.
 There is an entrance exam on these subjects that must be passed in order to qualify to register for the PGNET course.
-If you do not pass this exam, there is a review course available to you to help you prepare to take the entrance exam if you believe that you may not be up to speed in this subject areas.
+There is a review course available to help you prepare to take the entrance exam if you believe that you may not be up to speed in this subject areas.

-PGNET is offered as either a multi-person class, or to individual students (for a higher fee).
-Multi Person classes are taught 5 days per week, 8am - 5pm and students are expected to attend ALL classes, AND to arrive early so that class can begin on time.
-Individual students taking one-on-one classes can arrange for a specialized instruction schedule - however they are still limited to the same maximum time-frame of 10 weeks, but it is possible to complete in less time when one-on-one, if your knowledge and experience allows.
+PGNET is offered as either a class of four to eight students, or to individual students (for a higher fee).
+Classes are taught 5 days per week, 8am - 5pm and students are expected to attend ALL classes, AND to arrive early so that class can begin on time.
+Individual students taking one-on-one classes can arrange for a specialized instruction schedule - however they are still limited to the same maximum time-frame of 10 weeks for the didactic portion, but it is also possible to complete in less time when one-on-one, if your knowledge and experience allows.

-NOTE: If you are licensed outside of California, you will be required to obtain a Nursing license in that state in order to participate in the internship part of this program.
+NOTE: If you are licensed outside of California, you will be required to obtain a Nursing license in California in order to participate in the internship part of this program.
 This is the responsibility of the student.
 If you are employed by a hospital outside of California, and they are prepared to allow you to do your internship in that hospital, then we can work with them to permit you to complete your program.

-To successfully complete the full program, the student must pass all didactic modules (including written and skills examinations) and receive a passing evaluation during their hospital internship.
+To successfully complete the full PGNET program, the student must pass all didactic modules (including written and oral examinations) and receive a passing evaluation during their hospital internship.

 At the end of each week of instruction, there will be an exam on Friday covering the material covered that week.

 Module II: Trauma, Shock, Neural, Pharmacology, Calculations, Respiratory